Eczema

 Skin prick or blood testing for environmental allergies will help identify specific allergens to avoid.

-Some patients may do well with allergen immunotherapy (allergy shots or tablets), in which a patient is given a gradually increasing amount of an allergen to build tolerance and reduce symptoms.
+Some people with eczema may do well with allergen immunotherapy (allergy shots or tablets).
+This is when a patient is given a gradually increasing amount of an allergen to build tolerance and reduce the risk of symptoms.

 Food Allergies

-Food allergens can play a role in the onset of eczema symptoms, particularly for infants and young children.
-Between 35 and 60 percent of young children with moderate to severe eczema also have food allergies.
+Food allergies can play a role in the onset of eczema symptoms, particularly for infants and young children.
+Between 35 and 60 percent of young children with moderate-to-severe eczema also have food allergies.

 It’s believed the breakdown of the skin barrier contributes to an allergic response when a food allergen is consumed.

 Among children under the age of 2, eczema is most often related to milk or egg allergy, but it can occur with any food.
-Other common food allergens include peanut, tree nuts, fish, shellfish, soy and wheat.
+Other common food allergens include peanut, tree nuts, fish, shellfish, soy, wheat and sesame.

-Consult with a board-certified allergist for a diagnosis and then develop a plan to avoid the food allergen.
-Food-allergic patients are also at risk for anaphylaxis, a severe allergic reaction.
-Always carry two epinephrine auto-injectors, the treatment for anaphylaxis, if you have a severe food allergy.
+Consult with a board-certified allergist or dermatologist for a diagnosis and then develop a plan to avoid the food allergen.
+(People with food allergies are also at risk for anaphylaxis, a severe allergic reaction.
+Epinephrine is the first-line treatment for anaphylaxis if you have a severe food allergy.)

 Pet Allergies

-Pet dander (dead skin cells), saliva or urine are normally harmless proteins, but for people with eczema they can trigger skin symptoms leading to respiratory problems.
-Early exposure to pet dander may contribute to the development of eczema in children who are prone to the condition.
+Pet dander (dead skin cells), saliva or urine are normally harmless proteins for most people.
+For people with eczema, they can trigger skin symptoms.
+Research has found that exposure to pet dander in early childhood may lead to the development of eczema in children who are prone to the condition.

-Finding a new home for the furry pet is the most effective way to reduce levels of pet allergens in the home, but if that’s not a consideration, bathe your pet at least once a week and set up no-pet zones, including the bedroom.
+It may be best to find a new home for your furry pet – this can reduce the levels of pet allergens in the home.
+But if that’s not a consideration for your family, bathe your pet at least once a week and set up no-pet zones, especially the bedroom.
+Consider using a high-efficiency particulate air (HEPA) filter in your home to help remove pet dander from indoor air.

 Hormones

-In women, hormone fluctuations may trigger or worsen eczema symptoms.
+Hormone fluctuations may trigger or make eczema worse for women.
 Hormone changes occur just before and during menstruation, during pregnancy, after pregnancy, or when transitioning to menopause.

 Outdoor Temperatures

-Whether because it dries out skin or causes sweating, heat is a common eczema trigger.
+Heat can dry out the skin or cause sweating.
 Sweat, in particular, can collect in your armpits or inner part of your elbow, leading to skin irritation.

-Meanwhile, in winter months, humidity that provides moisture in the air decreases, resulting in dry skin.
-In addition, a sudden rise or drop in temperature can trigger an eczema flare.
+Meanwhile, in winter months, humidity that provides moisture in the air decreases, also resulting in dry skin.
+A sudden rise or drop in temperature can trigger an eczema flare.

 Strategies to keep comfortable in hot and cold weather include: